StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/getting_started/installation.md

 flutter build web
 ```

-The build files should be located in the /build folder
+The build files should be located in the StrykerDG.FarmForge.Client\farmforge_client\build\web folder

 ### Host the files
 Depending on your preferences, you can host the files directly on the API, on IIS, or